Join Here | Log In

 Many, many other studies show that the reason people with blood type O are at a decreased risk of cardiovascular disease is due to producing less von Willebrand factor.[ref]

 To sum up: IAP is important and interesting (and something I will write about more in-depth soon).
-But there are many factors other than blood type regulating the amount in the intestines.
+However, there are many factors other than blood type that regulate the amount in the intestines.

 Conclusion: